CS3219-AY2425S1/nus-cs3219-ay2425s1-cs3219-ay2425s1-project-project-template/backend/matching/README.md

       --build-arg port=9004 \
       -f express.Dockerfile .
     ```
-2. Run this command, from the roxot folder:
+2. Run this command, from the root folder:
     ```sh
     make db-up
     ```